CentaurusInfra/mizar/docs/user/getting_started.md

 * Build all of the necessary Docker images.
 * Apply all of the Mizar CRDs.
 * Deploy the Mizar Operators
-* Install the Mizar CNI
+* Install the Mizar CNI Plugin

 ### Existing Kubernetes Cluster